International Panel on the Information Environment

-The International Panel on the Information Environment (IPIE) is an international consortium of over 250 experts from 55 countries dedicated to providing actionable scientific knowledge on threats to the global information environment.
-The organization has been compared with the Intergovernmental Panel on Climate Change, but also CERN and the IAEA, because it uses the model of scientific panels and neutral assessments to identify points of consensus or gaps in knowledge.
+The International Panel on the Information Environment (IPIE) is an international science body of over 500 experts from 75 countries dedicated to providing actionable scientific knowledge on threats to the global information environment.
+The organization has been compared with the Intergovernmental Panel on Climate Change, but also the European Organization for Nuclear Research (CERN) and the International Atomic Energy Agency, because it uses the model of scientific panels and neutral assessments to identify points of consensus or gaps in knowledge.
 The IPIE was legally registered as a charitable entity in the Canton of Zurich, Switzerland in 2023.

 Panels

 The first panel was a Scientific Panel on Global Standards on AI Auditing, chaired by Professor Wendy Chun; science and technology policy expert Professor Alondra Nelson served as a member of the panel.
 At the UN Summit of the Future in September 2024 the IPIE announced the formation of a Scientific Panel on Information Integrity about Climate Science, a Scientific Panel on Child Protection and Social Media, and a Scientific Panel on AI and Peacebuilding.
+Currently, the IPIE also runs a Scientific Panel on AI and Economic Inclusion.

 Origins

 The concept was proposed in 2021 during the first Nobel Prize Summit organized by the US National Academy of Sciences and the Nobel Foundation, involving Dr. Sheldon Himelfarb, then head of PeaceTech Lab, and Professor Philip N Howard, a Professor at Oxford University and then Director of the Oxford Internet Institute, In September 2022 thirty scientists met at Oxford University to develop a mission statement, organizational structure, and process for developing scientific consensus.
 This chartering group included researchers from the social, behavioral and computer sciences.
 Over time, similar calls to create this independent body have come from public science agencies, civil society, philanthropy, and the technology firms themselves.
-Some proposals focused exclusively on AI, others on a host of technology-related harms, but there has been strong consensus that the body would need financial independence from technology firms and governments, wouldn't be credibly managed by a steering committee of nation states, and wouldn't function effectively within the UN system.
-A larger group of scientists convened in Costa Rica in February 2023 to continue planning.
+Some proposals focused exclusively on AI, others on a host of technology-related harms, but there has been strong consensus that the body would need financial independence from technology firms and governments, would not be credibly managed by a steering committee of nation states, and would function better as an independent science body.
+A larger group of scientists convened in Costa Rica in February 2023 to continue planning, with subsequent meetings in Miami, Lagos, and Zurich.